matejabogdanovic/MBDatabase-Messaging-Database/README.md

 - Open network port for server-client communication

 ## Notes
+- A `./messages/` folder must exist in the root directory for storing message files.
 - The server must be running before clients can connect.
 - Messages are stored in text files named based on user pairs (`id1_id2.txt`).
 - Clients should always call `db.close()` to release resources when disconnecting.